social media, Branding

 Lately, when I’ve followed other bosses involved in marketing and branding, I’ve found myself unfollowing most of their boards because they were focused on batch cooking and bathroom organization and vacation planning.

 A handful of boards that aren’t business related is fine!
 That’s what I’m advocating.
 If someone loves your business pins but isn’t down for your winter style inspo board, fine.
 They can unfollow that one thing very easily.
 When your personal life or tangential content monopolizes your business account, however, it’s easier to just unfollow you than all of your miscellaneous boards.

 A good ratio to keep in mind is 80:20.
 That’s 80 percent business, 20 percent tangential.

-And remember: these personal boards should be related to your business aims.
+These personal boards should be related to your business aims.
 They should align, somehow, with your target audience and ideal customer.
 There should be an interest overlap there.
 It’s not just about you; it’s also about them.
 Keep that in mind as you pin.

 My name is Brittany, but my friends and clients call me "Britt."
 Online small business owners hire me to create content strategies and write their blog posts, email newsletters, and social media updates.
 I work with bosses around the world from the marshes of Charleston, S.C.